WeirdMidas/AetherAtlas/README.md

 Run Freq = Frequency at which the CPU will immediately jump to the input, being a quick run to allow the processor to follow the flow of input > scheduler > governor
 Intel Freq = Intermediate frequency below the two maximum frequency steps, favors energy consumption by allowing the system to satisfy the performance needs in high load situations with a slightly lower frequency
+LB = Launch Boost, used to start apps by giving them an initial boost when opening DP = Disable packing, spreads threads when starting apps, further reducing startup time LBS = Maintains the performance gained by previous launches to maintain fixed frequencies LBR = Resumes an app that is in RAM (such as in the recents tab), reducing possible errors such as the app flashing after returning from the recents tab.

 List of compatible SOCs: